flyinprogrammer/learn-mtls-the-hard-way/docs/handson_zookeeper.md

 ## Create the ZK Nodes

-You'll need to use [doctl](https://github.com/digitalocean/doctl#installing-doctl) to set up a Digital Ocean credential file.
+You'll need to use [doctl](https://github.com/digitalocean/doctl#installing-doctl) to set up a DigitalOcean credential file.
-Then you'll need to create a Digital Ocean [Personal Access Token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/).
+Then you'll need to create a DigitalOcean [Personal Access Token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/).
 And finally you'll need valid, public addressable DNS Domain.
 For this tutorial we're using `zkocean.hpy.dev` but you'll need to supply your own, or create your own solution for dns.

 You can edit the `variable.tf` to satisfy any of the requirements you might have.

-Depending on whether or not you're on macOS, linux, or windows, you'll probably need to adjust the source of your `doctl` config file inside of `data.tf` or you'll need to adjust the Digital Ocean provider in `providers.tf`
+Depending on whether or not you're on macOS, linux, or windows, you'll probably need to adjust the source of your `doctl` config file inside of `data.tf` or you'll need to adjust the DigitalOcean provider in `providers.tf`

 Once that's ready, run the following Terraform commands: